-4.1.1 Interim Actions Recommendations at Waiakea Intermediate additional recommendations.
+4.1.1 Interim Actions Recommendations at Waiakeawaena Elementary identified, as well as additional recommendations.
 Also see Section 3.7 for additional soil assessment recommended for this school campus.
-Figure 4-2 shows the areas requiring interim actions and long-term mitigation actions.
+Figure 4-2 shows the areas requiring long-term mitigation actions.

-Table 4-2 provides a summary of direct exposure hazards identified at Waiakea Intermediate during investigations in 2016.
-The table also provides the minimum interim actions necessary to prevent direct exposure to soils at each location where the hazard was identified, as well as
+Table 4-2 provides a summary of direct exposure hazards identified at Waiakeawaena Elementary during investigations in 2016.
+The table also provides the minimum long-term actions necessary to prevent direct exposure to soils at each location where the hazard was